rymarinelli/ComPromptMized/README.md

 ### Optional: relay through Mailcow

 To show the worm being relayed through a full mail server, you can run a local [Mailcow](https://mailcow.email) instance and point the app at it.
-The `start_demo.sh --mail` flag automates the setup below, but you must create `demo1@mail.local` and `demo2@mail.local` (password `demo123`) yourself.
+The `start_demo.sh --mail` flag automates the setup below and creates `demo1@mail.local` and `demo2@mail.local` (password `demo123`) for you.

 1. Start Mailcow: